sola-st/CodeCureAgent/code_cure_agent/evaluation_results/analysis_results_overview_first_291.md

 Median number of plausible fixes (FP): 1.00
 ### Ablation of the ChangeApprover

-#### No ChangeApprover
+#### No ChangeApprover (accepts more fixes than with ChangeApprover (all the fixed ones + the unfixed ones) => how many of these are still plausible (would pass the full ChangeApprover) => all the other ones would falsely be labeled as plausible)

-Still plausible fixes / plausible fixes: 216 / 282
+Still plausible fixes / accepted fixes: 216 / 291
-Still plausible fixes / plausible fixes (TP): 128 / 182
+Still plausible fixes / accepted fixes (TP): 128 / 191
-Still plausible fixes / plausible fixes (FP): 88 / 100
+Still plausible fixes / accepted fixes (FP): 88 / 100
 #### Only build step (no SonarQube check and test steps)

-Still plausible fixes / plausible fixes: 251 / 282
+Still plausible fixes / accepted fixes: 251 / 288
-Still plausible fixes / plausible fixes (TP): 156 / 182
+Still plausible fixes / accepted fixes (TP): 156 / 188
-Still plausible fixes / plausible fixes (FP): 95 / 100
+Still plausible fixes / accepted fixes (FP): 95 / 100
 #### Only build and SonarQube check steps (no test step)

-Still plausible fixes / plausible fixes: 278 / 282
+Still plausible fixes / accepted fixes: 278 / 284
-Still plausible fixes / plausible fixes (TP): 178 / 182
+Still plausible fixes / accepted fixes (TP): 178 / 184
-Still plausible fixes / plausible fixes (FP): 100 / 100
+Still plausible fixes / accepted fixes (FP): 100 / 100
 ### Execution time

 Total execution time: 1013.92 minutes